AectechSG/Aectech-Dynamo-Package/README.md

 ## Get Aectech Dynamo Package ##

 Looking to download Aectech Dynamo Package?
-Check out the [release](https://github.com/AectechSG/Aectech-Dynamo-Package/releases) page!
+Download the installer (.msi) at the [release](https://github.com/AectechSG/Aectech-Dynamo-Package/releases) page!
+And simply run the installer !

 ## Supported Application And Version ##